 www.homesteadfarmma.com | Facebook

-Offering all-natural pre-packaged meats including lamb, goat, beef, pork, poultry (turkey, duck, quail, and chicken) as well as hay at competitive prices with delivery or shipping service available, or pickup at their farm stand.
-Also offering Boer, Nubian/Boer Mix goats, Welsh Mountain/Southdown mix sheep, fresh eggs, and chicks; fruits, veggies, herbs, spices, oils, vinegars, milk, ice cream, cheese and bulk dry goods available.
-Call or text them for details and prices.
+Offering all-natural pre-packaged meats including lamb, goat, beef, pork, poultry (turkey, duck, quail, and chicken) as well as hay at competitive prices with delivery or shipping service available, or pickup at their farm stand, open 7 days a week.
+Also offering fresh eggs, and chicks; fruits, veggies, herbs, spices, oils, vinegars, milk, ice cream, cheese and bulk dry goods available.
+Local baked goods and prepared meals, too!
+Check their Facebook page for updates.
 Selling at the Rehoboth Farmers’ Market and accepting SNAP.

 88 Mason St